Actuarial Mathematics, B.S.

 The department chair, with the approval of the chair of the department’s undergraduate curriculum committee, may allow substitutions for one or more of these requirements consistent with the educational goals of the program.

-• Mathematics 1006 and one of Mathematics 1011 or Mathematics 1012.
+• Mathematics 1006 and one of Mathematics 1011 or 1012.
 Completion of some or all of these courses may be waived conditional on the outcome of appropriate placement exams.

 • Mathematics 1201, 1206, and 2201.
 Transfer students may also need to take Mathematics 1211; see Mathematics Department chair.